NikolasMakarov/Rimweed/README.txt

-Crimson - WW2 Collection
+Crimson - Rimweed

-Copyright © 2024 Crimson Corps
+Copyright © 2025 Crimson Corps

 Copyright and Art Claim
 All textures and artistic elements in this mod are the exclusive intellectual property of Crimson Corps, protected under copyright law.

 Copyright Notice:
-© 2024 Crimson Corps
+© 2025 Crimson Corps

 Artwork by:
 Nikolas Makarov